hmslima/sambahsacompletegrammar/sambahsa.md

 “very” qualifies the adjective “fast”.
 Are we understood?

 The construction of adjectives is similar to english, basically you have to put the adjective just before the noun.
-Let's meet before some adjectives and nouns we'll use in our examples:
+Let's know some adjectives and nouns that we'll use in our examples:

 **Veut {vöt} –** old